guofoo/edwardtan.com/content/posts/makepad-build-commands.md

 **`--app`**

 The name of the application or the project.
 This is the same as the Product Name used to setup the initial skeleton app above.
 In this case:
-> `NewApp`
+> `SampleApp`

 **`--org-id`** (real-device only)

 This is the <string> value of the ApplicationIdentifierPrefix <key> in the `**.mobileprovision` file located in the `~/Library/MobileDevice/Provisioning Profiles` directory.
-It should be a 10 digit alphanumeric value.
+It should be a 10 digit alpha-numeric value.

 **`--ios-version`** (OPTIONAL)